AnayoOleru/setup-nodejs-test-mocha-chai/README.md

 # setup-nodejs-test-mocha-chai
-A YouTube TDD setup for NodeJs crash course, that explains the types of testing for developers and how to setup test with mocha, chai and supertest.
+A YouTube TDD setup for NodeJs crash course, that explains the types of testing for developers and how to setup test with mocha and chai.

 [![HitCount](http://hits.dwyl.com/AnayoOleru/setup-nodejs-test-mocha-chai.svg)](http://hits.dwyl.com/AnayoOleru/setup-nodejs-test-mocha-chai)